Home » WAEC » WAEC Registration 2023 – What You Need to Know

 4. They should double-check their names, gender, passport photos, dates of birth, and subjects.

-5. They must also print the WAEC Photo Card as proof of successful registration and for identification purposes during the examination.
+5. They must also print the WAEC Photo Card to prove successful registration and for identification purposes during the examination.
 The PIN for the Result Checker will be on the Photo Card.

 6. For fingerprint registration, only a Digital Personal Scanner should be utilized.